pankazakos/pankazakos/README.md

 -->
 ### Hi there 👋

-I'm an undergraduate student at the Department of Informatics and Telecommunications, University of Athens.
+My name is Panagiotis Kazakos and I am an undergraduate student at the Department of Informatics and Telecommunications, University of Athens.
 - I'm mostly interested in full stack web development and data science.
 - I’m currently working on a project as a front-end developer with React.js.